Running the Demo

 •Setting up and editing cues is described later in the Help, including details of Control Send cues and directing sound output to different sound devices.
 (Control Send cues and multiple sound devices are not included in the demo, but the functionality is available for you to try.)

-•When you have finished playing the cues, close the program by clicking the close window control in the top right corner of the window, or by selecting the menu option File / Exit.
+•When you have finished playing the cues, close the program by clicking the close window control (X) in the top right corner of the window.

-* See Credits for copyright info regarding music used in the demo.
+* See Credits for copyright info regarding music and videos used in the demo.